11-tools/lojban-spell-check/README.md

-# Resources for Lojban spell cheking
+# Resources for Lojban spell checking

 Resources to generate Lojban spell check dictionaries for various software.
 This doesn't contain the actual useable dictionaries.
 Please visit https://github.com/Sukender/lojban-spell-check-dist to get the dictionaries/installers/packages.

-These are ultra-basic dictionaries for Lojban, based on ANSI characters (~= latin alphabet).
+These are ultra-basic dictionaries for Lojban.
+These are based on the default alphabet (ANSI characters ~= latin alphabet).
 The result is clearly simplistic, of poor quality, and maybe inaccurate.
 But still better than nothing!

 - Version: 0.1